bvbohnen/X4_Customizer/Documentation.md

         ('id','masstraffic', 0.5),
         ('tag','military', 2)
         )

+    # Write modified files.
+    Write_To_Extension()

 ***

 * Settings:

     This holds general settings and paths to control the customizer.
-Adjust these settings as needed prior to running the first transform, using direct writes to attributes.
+Adjust these settings as needed prior to running the first plugin, using direct writes to attributes.

     Settings may be updated individually, or as arguments of a call to Settings.
 Examples:
     * Settings.path_to_x4_folder   = 'C:\...'